-Treasury siad that more than 2.5 million jobs could be cut as a result of the coronavirus pandemic, with wages and salaries expected to fall by as much as 30%.
+Treasury said that more than 2.5 million jobs could be cut as a result of the coronavirus pandemic, with wages and salaries expected to fall by as much as 30%.

 While these numbers are severe, Mukoki said that jobs would be sacrificed so businesses could stay afloat.

 “Employers have cash-flow problems.
 Some lucky businesses will make it through this, but it will be at the cost of their workforce.